3M Achieves Science Based Targets Initiative Validation, Strengthening Commitment To Decarbonization And Customer Innovation

 Refines scopes 1 and 2 near-term targets for 2030 in alignment with the 1.5° C trajectory of the Paris Agreement

-"3M has a long history of reducing its greenhouse gas emissions.
-The validation of our targets by SBTi reflects years of collaboration and dedication by 3Mers working on a detailed action plan to innovate across our portfolio to decarbonize industry, accelerate our climate solutions and improve our environmental footprint," said Gayle Schueller, senior vice president and chief sustainability officer at 3M.
-"We will continue to drive innovation in our products and our processes, empowering customers to reach their sustainability goals, and working together to build a low-carbon economy."
+“3M has a long history of reducing its greenhouse gas emissions.
+The validation of our targets by SBTi reflects years of collaboration and dedication by 3Mers working on a detailed action plan to innovate across our portfolio to decarbonize industry, accelerate our climate solutions and improve our environmental footprint,” said Gayle Schueller, senior vice president and chief sustainability officer at 3M.“We will continue to drive innovation in our products and our processes, empowering customers to reach their sustainability goals, and working together to contribute to a low-carbon economy.”

 The SBTi provides a framework for companies to set targets according to climate science.
 SBTi offers standards, guidance, and tools for establishing emissions reduction targets.
 The SBTi has validated the following near-term targets for 3M: